refact0r/personal/src/content/blog/unix-system/+unix-system.md

 ---
 published: true
-name: "the unix time-sharing system"
+name: 'the unix time-sharing system'
-icon: "ph:files"
+icon: 'ph:files'
 description: an overview of the design and features of the UNIX operating system.
 date: 2024-02-24
 ---